ColleyLi/BehaviourPlanning/docs/apollo_docs/apollo_with_inno_sim/README.md

 -  Make `bridge.sh` executable with `chmod +x apollo/scripts/bridge.sh`

 ### Adding map protobuf files
-Innopolis map are customized Apollo maps.
+Innopolis maps are customized Apollo maps.
 So, we will have to update the map module protobufs in order to use Innopolis maps.

 - Replace the `apollo/modules/map/proto` folder with the `proto` folder from `additional_files`
 - Add the `innopolis_map` folder from `additional_files` into `apollo/modules/map/data/`